irods-contrib/irods-cloud-browser/Docs/install.md

 # Installation of the iRODS Cloud Browser

-There are two methods of installation.
-The first of which is building an automated .WAR file that can be directly deployed to a tomcat server, the second of which is an installation that allows the static assets (javascript, css, etc) to be separately placed on a server.
-There is little benefit to the latter and this arrangemetn is discouraged going forward.
+There are two methods of installation:

+1. Building an automated `.war` file that can be directly deployed to a tomcat server.

+2. An installation that allows the static assets (javascript, css, etc) to be separately placed on a server.
+This method is discouraged.

 # Building Cloud Browser

 In most instances, you do not need to build the cloud browser.
-Instead, download the all-in-one war file release, ready to drop into Tomcat or some other web container.
-You may find a .war file with each release on GitHub at https://github.com/DICE-UNC/irods-cloud-browser/releases
+Instead, download the all-in-one `.war` file release, ready to drop into Tomcat or some other web container.
+You may find a `.war` file with each release on GitHub at https://github.com/DICE-UNC/irods-cloud-browser/releases

 ## Optionally configure browser presets - locking the site down to just one Zone

-Adding the irods-cloud-backend-config.groovy file to your /etc/irods-ext directory on the server where the irods-cloud-backend.war
-is running allows limiting of the login page to a preset host/port/zone, presenting only a user and password.
+Adding the `irods-cloud-backend-config.groovy` file to your `/etc/irods-ext` directory on the server where the `irods-cloud-backend.war` is running allows limiting of the login page to a preset host/port/zone, presenting only a user and password.
-If this file is not present, or the beconf.login.preset.enabled=false is set, than the login form will allow logging in to any iRODS grid.
+If this file is not present, or the 'beconf.login.preset.enabled=false' is set, than the login form will allow logging in to any iRODS grid.

-Place that file in the /etc/irods-ext directory, ensuring that the Tomcat service can read it, and fill in the preset data, setting beconf.login.preset.enabled-true.
-See the irods-cloud-backend-config.groovy file here:
+Place that file in the `/etc/irods-ext` directory, ensuring that the Tomcat service can read it, and fill in the preset data, setting 'beconf.login.preset.enabled=true'.
+See the `irods-cloud-backend-config.groovy` file here:

 https://github.com/DICE-UNC/irods-cloud-browser/blob/master/irods-cloud-backend-config.groovy

 This file also sets the SSL negotiation policy between the mid-teir and iRODS.
-This is covered in ssl.md.
+This is covered in [ssl.md](ssl.md).

-## Deploy the .war file
+## Deploy the `.war` file

-Deploy the irods-cloud-backend.war file to your web container, typically Tomcat.
+Deploy the `irods-cloud-backend.war` file to your web container, typically Tomcat.
 This deploys the backend REST service that will connect to iRODS.

-1. log into the tomcat manager with the user you created and upload the file, e.g. http://irods-cloud:8080/manager/html
+1. Log into the tomcat manager with the user you created and upload the file, e.g. http://irods-cloud:8080/manager/html
-2. after deploy button pressed and a short wait, you should see an '/irods-cloud-backend' application path created
+2. After deploy button pressed and a short wait, you should see an '/irods-cloud-backend' application path created

 ## (optional) proxy the back end via Apache HTTP or other server